BobkovDS/PickGame/readme.txt

-This repository was create from azure (bobkovds.visualstudio.com) repo.
+This repository was created from azure (bobkovds.visualstudio.com) repo.
 Because original cannot be uploaded to GitHub by Big file reason.